minhdao911/chat-with-pdf/README.md

 ## 🧠 How the RAG (Retrieval-Augmented Generation) System Works

-This application implements a sophisticated RAG pipeline that combines information retrieval with generative AI to provide accurate, source-based answers about PDF documents.
+This application implements a RAG pipeline that combines information retrieval with generative AI to provide accurate, source-based answers about PDF documents.

 ### 1. Document Ingestion Pipeline